 Your Perception is Not Reality

-You’ve heard people say our perception is reality.
+You’ve heard people say your perception is reality.
 This isn’t true.
 Perception is beyond the senses.
 We experience everything in our minds.
 And our senses do not provide an accurate representation of reality.

-What we actually perceive results from a filtering process.
+What we perceive results from a filtering process.
 Our worldview or paradigm filters everything.
-If something doesn’t fit our worldview, it is altered or deleted.
-So, our perception is not reality, it is our experience of reality.
+If something doesn’t fit our worldview, we alter or delete it.
+So, our perception is not reality, and it is a fictional representation of reality.

-Everything we think or perceive happens in the mind.
-The mind creates our image of reality.
+Again, everything we think or perceive happens in our minds.
+But the mind creates the image of what we call reality.
 This means our perception is an individually crafted fiction.
-It’s mind-fiction that is effected by several factors.
+What then are the factors that are used to craft this illusion?

 What Factors Affect Our Perception